A Detailed Guide to Drug Rehab Costs Without Insurance

 After treatment, it’s important to continue taking steps to maintain sobriety and rebuild your life.
 Many people take part in free 12-step programs like Alcoholic Anonymous.
 Others find sober living housing, where you live in a community focused on staying clean.
 Like any other housing, sober living environments can vary drastically in price depending on the type of home.

-Medical bills will come in as the substance takes its toll on your body, and you may find yourself in a car accident.
+For example, medical bills will come in as the substance takes its toll on your body, and you may find yourself in a car accident.
 Have an accident on the job?
 You could easily lose your income as most states allow companies to give you a drug test following a workplace accident.
-Then there’s relationship problems,relationship counseling costs, and potentially divorce fees.
+Then there’s relationship problems, relationship counseling costs, and potentially divorce fees.

 At The Recovery Village, we offer treatment at all levels of care so you can find the solution that works best for you.
 Learn more about our treatment programs.